chirrag03/OCA-OCP-Java-Concepts/Generics & Collections.md

 ### :point_right: Ordered & Sorted Collections
-An implementation class can be unsorted and unordered, ordered but unsorted, or both ordered and sorted.
-But an implementation can never be sorted but unordered, because sorting is a specific type of ordering.
-For example, a HashSet is an unordered, unsorted set, while a LinkedHashSet is an ordered (but not sorted) set that maintains the order in which objects were inserted.

-**Ordered**
+**Ordered Collection**
 An ordered collection means you can iterate through the collection in a specific (not random) order.
 - A Hashtable collection is not ordered.
 Although the Hashtable itself has internal logic to determine the order (based on hashcodes and the implementation of the collection itself), you won't find any order when you iterate through the Hashtable.
 - An ArrayList, keeps the order established by the elements' index position (just like an array).
 - LinkedHashSet keeps the order established by insertion.

-**Sorted**
+**Sorted Collection**
 A sorted collection means that the collection keeps the elements in order determined according to some rule or rules, known as the sort order.

 Most commonly, the sort order used is the natural order.
 - For a collection of String objects, the natural order is alphabetical order.
 - For Integer objects, the natural order is by numeric value—1 before 2, and so on.
 - There is no natural order for custom objects unless the Foo developer provides one through an interface (Comparable or Comparator) that defines how instances of a class can be compared to one another.
 **NOTE:** sort order (including natural order) is not the same as ordering by insertion, access, or index.

+An implementation class can be unsorted and unordered, ordered but unsorted, or both ordered and sorted.
+But an implementation can never be sorted but unordered, because sorting is a specific type of ordering.
+For example, a HashSet is an unordered, unsorted set, while a LinkedHashSet is an ordered (but not sorted) set that maintains the order in which objects were inserted.

 ---